Garland J. Hopkins founds G.J. Hopkins.

-By expanding into electrical contracting, the firm becomes a full service mechanical and electrical contractor.
+By expanding into electrical contracting, G.J.
+Hopkins becomes a full-service mechanical and electrical contractor.

-Building our own sheet metal shop gives us the ability to improve and better control the quality and cost aspects of our mechanical projects.
+Building a sheet metal shop gives G.J.
+Hopkins the ability to improve and better control the quality and cost aspects of mechanical projects.

 Garland J. Hopkins started G.J.
 Hopkins in 1958 to create a better future for his family.
 His goal was to provide mechanical contracting services from the quality perspective of sound engineering principles.

 In 1963, G.J.
 Hopkins added personnel with experience and technical expertise in the electrical field to the staff.
 Now covering both the mechanical and electrical fields, the company was able to offer a combined, coordinated package.
 Fourteen years later, G.J.
 Hopkins opened its sheet metal shop to provide better quality and cost control over this vital aspect of mechanical projects.